Going Deeper Learning Circles

 Trauma-Responsive and Resilience Building Learning Circles: Advanced

-Leadership Teams designed by organizations create momentum by strategizing, coaching, supporting to ensure that trauma-responsive strategies are implemented district-wide, program-wide or across systems of care.
-Teams consist of members from all levels of a so that every voice is heard and included.
+Leadership Teams designed by organizations create momentum by strategizing, coaching bs supporting to ensure that trauma-responsive strategies are implemented district-wide, program-wide or across systems of care.
+This can include a community practice cohort that attends one or more of the leadership training modules.

 A selected group of individuals work together over a period of time.
 They are assigned trauma related content/books/readings/videos to enhance their knowledge of trauma-responsive and reslience building strategies.
 They meet regularly to discuss and reflect on content and practical application in the work environment.